benjiec/giraffe/README.md

 cd src; python manage.py runserver 0.0.0.0:8000
 '''

-Click on "See an example" to see an example.
+Then goto http://0.0.0.0:8000/demo/, and click on "See an example" to see an example.

 API